odrianoaliveira/ping-pong/README.md

 In order to run it, just type: ```mvn spring-boot:run```

+##Building the image
+1. `make build`
+2. build with Jib plugin `mvn package spring-boot:repackage com.google.cloud.tools:jib-maven-plugin:2.1.0:dockerBuild`

-to build the image `make build`
+##Running the image

-to run the image `docker run -p 9090:9090 adriano/ping-pong:1.0.0`
+to run the image `docker run -p 9090:9090 --name ping-pong adriano/ping-pong:1.0.0`

+##Checking the running instance
 to test the container `http :9090/actuator/health`

 should see